 As a virtual email assistant, you will be assisting business owners in organizing the inbox, replying to customer inquiries, follow-ups, and conducting email marketing campaigns.
 However, you won’t be able to start off as an email marketing VA without prior knowledge on autoresponders, email lists, and template designing software like ConvertKit.

 4. Online Research

 Patience and an eye for detail is all that online research needs.
 Anyone with a sharp eye for data and the right sources can easily perform research as a VA.
-You will need to keep a track record and analyze the data from the competitors’ market, and work on consumer data and look for trends in it.
+Essay writing service UK further recommends that you will need to keep a track record and analyze the data from the competitors’ market, and work on consumer data and look for trends in it.
 Once done with your research, you’d also need to present your findings in an easily digestible format to your client.

 5. E-commerce Assistance

 As a VA working with an e-commerce business, you’d be assisting your client in taking and organizing orders, returns, promotions, and general customer queries.
 If you’ve got some experience in the retail industry, you can put your skills to use as a virtual assistant and manage your client’s business competently.

 Copywriting is one of the most searched jobs on the internet today.
 As a greater portion of the general public resorts to the internet for viable information on a myriad of topics, businesses and bloggers are conquering the online market by sharing content on a regular basis.
 Content creation not only demands impeccable writing skills but also requires an acquaintance with digital marketing techniques like SEO practices to drive traffic.
 It takes time to research on the topics, collect relevant images and edit them, and upload the articles on the website.
 Nonetheless, the work is rewarding.